zwubbena/instream-data/README.md

 ```

 > [!NOTE]
 > Python does not have true native inline data support like SAS.
-Instead, we simulate a file using `io.StringIO`.
+Instead, an instream data file is simulated using `io.StringIO`.

 ---